On multisets, interpolated multiple zeta values and limit laws: Generating functions and Bell polynomials

 Before we state the proof of Theorem~\ref{ThmGF} we collect a result on partial fraction decomposition. \begin{lem}[Partial fraction decomposition] Let $p_n(z)$ and $q_n(z)$ denote monic polynomials of degree $n$ with distinct zeros given by $-\alpha_k$ and $\beta_k$, $1\le k\le n$, respectively, such that $\{-\alpha_1,\dots,-\alpha_n\}\cap \{\beta_1,\dots,\beta_n\}=\emptyset$.
 The rational function $p_n(z)/q_n(z)$ has the partial fraction decomposition

 \end{lem}

-\begin{proof}[Proof of Theorem~\ref{ThmGF}] We use the symbolic constructions from analytic combinatorics, see Flajolet and Sedgewick~\cite{FS2009}.
+\begin{proof}[Proof of Theorem~\ref{ThmGF}] First, we derive~\eqref{eq:ThmGF1} using symbolic constructions from analytic combinatorics, see Flajolet and Sedgewick~\cite{FS2009}.
 Let $\mathcal{Z}_m=\{m\}$ be a combinatorial class of size one, $1\le m\le n$.
 Due to the sequence construction we can describe the class of multisets $\mathcal{B}_m$ of $\mathcal{Z}_m$ as follows

 Thus, the generating function

 is given by

 All multisets $\M_n=\bigcup_{k=1}^{\infty}\M_{n,k}$ of $[n]$ can be combinatorially described by